andifalk/spring-cloud-gateway-workshop/lab2/README.md

 docker compose up
 ```

+If this does not work as expected, please re-check that there is the _docker-compose.yml_ file in the current directory.

+The final step is the configuration of the rate limiter.
-So let's do this (again in the 'application.yml' file):
+So let's do this (again in the `application.yml` file):

-application.yml:
+__application.yml:__

 ```yaml
 spring: